Golden parachutes under the threat of accidents: On the face-lifted utility

 \subsubsection{When the principal becomes strictly more impatient}

 In our current scenario where $\delta < 1$, our aim is to provide a comprehensive characterisation of the solution to the Hamilton--Jacobi equation \eqref{align:hjFbar}.
-Initially, we observe that the point $\bar{y}$, as defined in \eqref{eq:ybar}, is positive due to the fact that $F_{\delta m}(0) = F^{\star}(\delta F^{\prime}(0)) + m = m > 0$.
-This observation suggests the possibility of the solution coinciding with the function $F$ in a right-neighbourhood of zero.
-We will prove that it indeed agrees with $F$, at least until the latter reaches the value of $-m$.
-However, prior to presenting this main result, we derive some key features of ${F}$.
+As previously noted, the point $\bar{y}$ introduced in \eqref{eq:ybar} is positive, suggesting the possibility of the solution aligning with the function $F$ in a right-neighbourhood of zero.
+We will demonstrate that it indeed aligns with $F$, at least until $F$ reaches the value of $-m$, or equivalently, until the point $\hat{y}$ defined in \eqref{eq:yHat} is attained.
+We prove the relation that $\hat{y}$ is smaller than $\bar{y}$ in the following result.